 “The blues has got a hold of me” **

 When I arrived at Blue Chicago last night the guy on the door – a big, chunky, African American dude – was somewhat short and terse towards me as he barked out “$8”.
-In the absence of any other words from him I took this as being the entrance fee or cover charge.
+In the absence of any other words from him I took this as being the entrance fee.
 But as I was leaving last night he was more communicative.
 I told him the music and bar were great – as indeed, they were – plus we had some general chit-chat and I then closed with: “I’ll be back tomorrow”.
 Well, when you’ve found blues nirvana, why not go back?

 When I enter tonight he – Lorenzo, who is the owner I think – is manning the door again.
 In the vain hope of recognition, I tell him “Told you I’d be back!”
 I think he smiled.
 Whatever.
 I sit down at the bar again and see that it’s a different band from last night but Laretha is back.
 She wasn’t supposed to be however.
 When I find the schedule later I see that someone else was billed with tonight’s band, the JW Williams Blues Band.
 I guess that singer was unwell and Laretha stepped in.